-All information that is collected about you during the research will be coded with a study number and kept strictly confidential.
-Any information about you that leaves the clinic would have your name and address removed so that you could not be recognised, except for your signed consent for, letters sent to your GP and some blood samples sent to NHS labs (which may contain your NHS number).
+All information that is collected about you during the research will be kept strictly confidential.
 To enrol into this study, you are required to consent for us to contact your GP.

 We will write to your GP to inform them when you enrol in the study and when you complete it, so they can update your medical records accordingly.
+We will inform the GP of any vaccinations offered to you during the course of the study and if you were given optional seasonal Flu or COVID-19 vaccinations.
 Your GP may also be asked to share information about your medical history and give access to any other medical records as required to ensure there are no medical reasons that would prevent you from taking part.
 We would only notify your GP of the results of any medical tests with your permission.